ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 ---

-program ESP9266 with ino bin and littlefs bin
+program ESP8266 with ino bin and littlefs bin

 connect your computer / phone / tablet wifi to ESP Access Point direct connect

 browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter

-hope the rest gos automaticly
+hope the rest goes automaticly (MS Windows users might need to install Apple iTunes to get mDNS URL .local working)

-succes
+Succes!!!
+Play and have Fun with Electra, Warning Fiddling with Electra can Kill You!

 show me a video if you got it working????